Things To Do

 Visitors to Tumacácori enter the park through the Visitor Center.
 Staffed by National Park Service employees and volunteers, the museum and bookstore provide orientation and a wealth of information.
-A fifteen-minute video is available, started at any time by the push of a button.
+A fourteen-minute video is available, started at any time by the push of a button.

 Children of all ages enjoy participating in the park's Junior Ranger program during their visit.

 Weekends in the fall and Wednesday through Sunday in the winter and spring, you may encounter a cultural demonstrator on the grounds.
 This is a great opportunity to sample traditional foods or learn traditional craft techniques.

 Allow one to two hours for plenty of time to tour both the mission grounds and the museum.
 All areas are accessible by paved foot paths.
 A wheelchair is available for loan in the Visitor Center.
 There are no roads in the park.